 Window Nice List:

-- Hang small wreaths on the inside of a double or single hung window by using suction cups with hooks.
-Use clear fishing line to loop the wreath gently over the window hardware.
+- Use suction cups with hooks to hang small wreaths inside a double or single-hung window.
+Use a clear fishing line to loop the wreath gently over the window hardware.

 - Make your curtain rods work during the holidays.
-Remove the curtains and hang ornaments from the existing rods on different lengths of fishing line or colorful curling ribbon.
+Remove the curtains and hang ornaments from the existing rods on different lengths of fishing lines or colorful curling ribbons.

-- Swags of garland or evergreen wreaths inside the home may be put up by affixing to the wall not to windows themselves.
+- Swags of garland or evergreen wreaths inside the home may be put up by affixing them to the wall, not to the windows themselves.

 Siding Naughty List:

-- Soffit and Fascia are also not a good place to affix decorations due to moisture seeping in through nail holes.
+- Soffit and Fascia are also not good places to affix decorations due to moisture seeping through nail holes.

 Siding Nice List:

-- To affix garland and wreaths to the exterior of your home use release tape we suggest Command Strips.
+- Use release tape to affix garland and wreaths to your home’s exterior.
+We suggest Command Strips.
 They will allow you to hang any decorations and easily clean up after the holidays.

-Following these simple suggestions will keep your home not only beautiful this holiday season, but keep you and your guests cozy all year long, and for many years to come.
+Following these simple suggestions will keep your home beautiful this holiday season and your guests cozy all year long and for many years to come.